Yzma-Robotics/CNN-P1/README.md

-## A Convolution Neural Network (CNN) From Scratch With Pythin - Part 1
+## A Convolution Neural Network (CNN) From Scratch With Python - Part 1

 ### Prerequisites
 You must have Numpy (for math computations)